node-red/node-red.github.io/docs/hardware/raspberrypi.md

 #### Adding nodes

 To add additional nodes you must first install the `npm` tool, as it is not included in the default installation.
-The following commands installs `npm` and then upgrades it to the latest `2.x` version.
+The following commands install `npm` and then upgrade it to the latest `2.x` version.

     sudo apt-get install npm
     sudo npm install -g npm@2.x
     cd ~/.node-red
     npm install node-red-{example node name}

+*Note:* npm version 3 is the latest version, but is currently *not* recommended for use.

 #### Upgrading